Meet Our Staff

 In her free time, Donna enjoys reading, exercising, trying new recipes, training dogs, and spending time with her family and friends.

 Sherry is our office manager and has been employed at Knoxville Veterinary Clinic since 2017.
 She is originally from Knoxville and has always had a passion for animals.
 She graduated from Knoxville High School in 1981 and married her high school sweetheart, Mike Turner, who works as a Maintenance Engineer at 3M in Knoxville.
 Sherry attended college at both Simpson and DMACC while working full time.

 Sherry and Mike have 2 children, Jared and Amy.
 Jared married to his wife Autumn and he works as a Mechanical Engineer at Vermeers in Pella.
 Amy graduated from ISU with her Bachelors in Animal Science and currently works at the USDA lab in Ames, Iowa.

 In her free time, Sherry enjoys spending time with family and friends, traveling, and riding horses.
 Sherry and Mike have 9 horses, 9 goats, 3 cats and 2 dogs which keep them quite busy.

 Nancy Vander Veer

 In addition to her family, Nancy has a house full of pets.
-Currently, she has two dogs named Lucky (american eskimo) and Charlie (shi-poo).
-Nancy also has three cats named Bug, Midge, & Eggs.
-When Nancy is not busy working as on of our receptionists, she loves spending time with family and friends.
-She also enjoys reading and sewing in her spare time.
+Currently, she has three dogs named Penny, Bernie, and Charlie.
+Nancy also has three cats named Bug, Midge, and Eggs.
+When Nancy is not busy working as our receptionist, she enjoys spending time with family and friends, reading, sewing, and traveling to Florida.